-It’s time to travel to El Valle de la Luna in Northern Chile.
+Find out everything you need to know about visiting El Valle de la Luna in the Atacama Desert, Chile.

 Rugged lunar landscapes, sand dunes, deep valleys and salt caves.
 Welcome to Chile’s Atacama Desert – the driest place on earth.